 Oil, Gas & Industrial Projects

-Project Logistics from Sweden to Australia
+Project cargo from Europe to US

 The project scope includes logistics services from various worldwide locations to site, customs handling and local deliveries.
 The logistics activities will be handled in consortium between Blue Water Shipping and local partner Ramps Logistics

 Blue Water Shipping has a long track record of being involved in large and complex Capital Projects around the world

 Blue Water has a long track record of being involved in large and complex Capital Projects around the world.
 Now, a new contract allows Blue Water to provide international management of logistics for the Liza Phase 1 Development offshore Guyana.